Druzno: Languages of the ethnic populations

 After Adalbert events moved rapidly to produce great changes.
 Pomerania as a governable territory appeared in the 10th century; by the 11th the initial state of Poland had formed and was contending with the Dukes of Pomerania for control.
 It was probably at this time that Lekhitic developed and moved rapidly to Polish, Pomeranian, Kashubian and Slovincian.
 Eastern Pomerania was the Duchy of Pomerelia, which spit into others including Kashubian-speaking areas west of Gdańsk.
 Kashubian is distinguished by a large number of Low German loans.

 On the right bank of the Vistula the Proto-Baltic speakers had been gradually giving ground to the Proto-Slavs in the east and lost Pomerania to Germanic expansion.
 They divided into West and East Baltic in the middle of the 1st millennium.
 The Goths achieved domination over the West Balts for a time and then were gone.
 After 1000 Old Prussian Galindian and Sudovian existed.
 In East Baltic Lithuanian and Latvian were distinct.
 Between east and west was Curonian.
 This was the ethnic distribution when the Teutonic Order received Prussia from the Emperor Frederick II and from the pope.
 The papal bull also granted them the government of all the Balts, as well as the Finnic Estonians, with consequences that continue today.

 The Slavs had been moving in on the Old Prussians but had been stopped by them.
 The different duchies made hypocritical claims to lands they never controlled and invited the Teutonic Order to suppress "rebellions" there.
-It is possible therefore that the Kashubian Duchy of Gdańsk was asserting a nominal claim over Lake Drużno and Truso, but it was never one recognized by the Old Prussians.
+It is possible therefore that the Kashubian Duchy of Gdańsk was asserting a nominal claim over Lake Druzno and Truso, but it was never one recognized by the Old Prussians.